 Close by the airport and the home of the major ferry terminal for the British Virgin Islands, Road Town is one of the busiest destinations, handling the comings and goings of most people who visit the island chain.
 Those who stay are treated to a wealth of important attractions which touch on culture and history as well as local flora and fauna, and even offer entertainment in the form of beaches and casinos.

-You'll find an abundance of beaches to choose from, though each of them are found in neighboring areas.
-Snorkeling is available at some locations, if some of the people in your group enjoy the underwater scene.
-Just click on each beach name for more detail concerning that specific beach.
+You will find several beaches to visit, although each of them are found in neighboring areas.
+Snorkeling is available at some of these beaches, for visitors who enjoy this relaxing pastime.
+Just click on the beach names for more detail concerning that particular location.

-If you like snorkeling, a location providing that option is Brandy Wine Bay.
+If you like to snorkel, a beach with that option is Brandy Wine Bay.
 A perfect crescent shaped beach with unbelievably soft sand and bright blue waters, Brandy Wine Bay is surrounded in dark green rolling hills.
 Thatched umbrellas line the beach to escape from the endless sun.

 Rogues Bay: Rogues Bay has patches of velvet white sand between rock formations that taper off into the water.
 It has an air of seclusion.

-A landmark worth visiting is Old Government House Museum.
-It is found in the heart of Road Town.
+One popular destination is Old Government House Museum.
+It is situated in the heart of Road Town.
 Explore the beautiful grounds and building that make up the Old Government House Museum and enjoy pictures of royal visits and occasions that took place here.